-“Swaziland is not an emergency conflict country.
-But looking at the reasons why MSF was there, there was a need because Swaziland has the highest HIV and TB prevalence in the whole world: that in itself was an emergency,“ explains Sellah.
+“Eswatini is not an emergency conflict country.
+But looking at the reasons why MSF was there, there was a need because Eswatini has the highest HIV and TB prevalence in the whole world: that in itself was an emergency,“ explains Sellah.

 “MDR-TB can be very heavy and therefore difficult for someone to overcome – to have zero default rates we really support patients.
 To help them cope, we provided in-home care when possible, offered individual medical follow-ups, adherence counselling, group peer counselling, transport allowances, and housing support.
 This extended to food packages, occupational therapy and sign language training (for patients who had become deaf as a side effect of treatment,” says Sellah.